Life Insurance for New Parents: The Complete Sleep Easy Guide

 Super fund insurance is cheap, but often inadequate:

-Solution: Use super insurance as a foundation, then add retail (private) insurance to fill the gaps.
+Common approach: Many parents use super insurance as a foundation, then add retail (private) insurance to fill the gaps.

-Your insurance needs change dramatically with each:
+Your insurance situation can change significantly with each:

 Life insurance is important, but you're more likely to be disabled than die young.
 Without income protection: